AmiliaApp/amilia-kiosk-prototype/README.md

 # amilia-kiosk-prototype
 Kiosk prototype using React JS

 This was built using [Create React App](https://github.com/facebookincubator/create-react-app).

+### Install
+- clone this repo
+- run `npm install`
+- then `npm start`

 A few commands to get going...

 ### `npm start`